-Record here the TOTAL number of hours the person ACTUALLY worked during the Reference Week, excluding meal breaks.
 Use whole numbers, counting 30 minutes or more as a whole hour.
 Thus, 37.5 should be recorded as 38 hours.
 If in doubt which is the main job, chose the job where the respondent worked most hours.
-If the respondent has no other job(s) leave the two boxes for hours worked in other job(s) empty.
-Please probe for other job(s).
+If the respondent has no other job leave the box for hours usually worked in other job empty.